 You could also use a biscuit cutter for shaping the muffins, but I find that shaping them into balls is easier.
 Then you don’t have to pull out or rolling pin or grease a biscuit cutter.

-Transfer the balls of dough to the parchment paper squares.
+Transfer the balls of dough to the parchment paper squares on the prepared baking sheet.

-Flatten them out with your fingers.
+Flatten them out with your fingers by pressing on the top of the dough.
 You may need to press them out really firmly.

-Cover with a tea towel and allow to rise until quite puffy, about 2-6 hours.
+Cover with a tea towel and let the dough rest and rise until quite puffy, about 2-6 hours.

 You can create a proofing box by turning your oven on to its lowest setting and immediately turning it back off.